 Enter the 2024 Posters for Change contest HERE and help us increase mental health awareness and access to resources.
 Read below for all you need to know to get started.
 Thank you for creating art that ends the stigma, changes the narrative, and saves lives!

 Thanks to all our Posters for Change participants and the teachers who support mental health education!

 The 2024 6th Annual Posters for Change Mental Health Poster Contest has begun!
 Each year Counselors for Change sponsors a mental health awareness poster contest open to public, private, and home-schooled 6-12th grade students.

-All interested 6th -12th grade students are encouraged to enter our 3rd Annual Mental Health Posters for Change Contest and help us:
+All interested 6th -12th grade students as well as undergraduate students are encouraged to enter our Annual Mental Health Posters for Change Contest and help us:

 -Increase Mental Health Awareness

 Thanks to our Posters for Change sponsors, James’s Journey and Seacoast Bank, eight finalists will win up to $100 awards to honor them as Advocates for Change and support their outreach efforts.
 Email us at email@example.com with any questions regarding entry.

 There will be up to three posters selected for junior high school (6th-8th grade), up to three posters selected for senior high school (9th-12th grade), and up to two posters chosen for undergraduate college or trade/technical school awards.
 The winning posters will be selected based on the following considerations:

 Empower Award: Posters that best empower people with resources to improve their mental health with representations of healthy skills and resources to achieve optimal mental health and wellness.